-Ostinato Groove-Tonal
+Ostinato Groove-Melodic

-• Process:
+Process:

-• Divide class into teams of 4-8 individuals.
-Student A sings a repeated tonal ostinato on tonal syllables.
-The first measure must contain pitch elements in the tonic triad and non-harmonic tones, the second measure contains pitch elements in the dominant triad and the third measure must contain pitch elements in the tonic chord tone.
-Student B adds a second three-measure ostinato following the same parameters as Student A. One at a time, the other students enter in the same way, until all the students on the team are singing their repeated ostinato patterns.
+- The instructor or Student A sings a repeated four-measure ostinato on tonal syllables.
+The first and fourth measures of the ostinato must contain pitch elements in the tonic triad, the second and third measures must contain pitch elements in the V/V7 chord.
+Keep in mind that the ostinato must stay the same throughout the groove. - Student B adds a second four-measure ostinato following the same parameters as student A. - One at a time, the other students enter in the same way, until all the students are singing their repeated ostinato patterns.